rohitgpt720/scam-careers/README.md

 # Scam Careers

 Scam Careers is a web app for streamlined job searching, connecting you with the latest and most relevant job listings effortlessly.
-Whether you're a seasoned professional or just starting your career journey, Scam Creers simplifies the job hunting process, providing you with a user-friendly platform to discover, apply, and track your job applications all in one place.
-Explore diverse opportunities, set personalized preferences, and take the next step in your career with JobSpot.
+Whether you're a seasoned professional or just starting your career journey, Scam Careers simplifies the job hunting process, providing you with a user-friendly platform to discover, apply, and track your job applications all in one place.
 Your dream job is just a tap away!

 ## Key Features: